The Number One Reason People Don't Exercise

 Convenience and Exercise Adherence

-Regular exercise provides a wide range of long-term benefits, yet nearly 80% of the American public fail to get the minimum amount recommended weekly.
+Regular exercise provides a wide range of long-term benefits, yet nearly 80% of the American public fails to get the minimum amount recommended weekly.
 The Centers for Disease Control suggest at least 2.5 hours of moderate exercise or 1 hour and 15 minutes of intense exercise weekly.
 The average person spends more than twice that amount of time every day just watching television.
 So what's stopping those same people from working out?
 The answer may surprise you.

 It's all about convenience.
-The number one thing you can do to ensure that you'll exercise regularly, is to make sure whatever you've chosen to do is easy.
+The number one thing you can do to ensure that you'll exercise regularly is to make sure whatever you've chosen to do is easy.
 Convenience is a more important factor in workout adherence than health concerns, body image or peer pressure.

 Joining a big beautiful health club is fine, but if it's across town and takes 30 minutes to get there, it's less likely you'll make it a habit.
-If you really want all the benefits you get from a regular workout, follow these steps to make exercise as convenient as possible.
+If you want all the benefits you get from a regular workout, follow these steps to make exercise as convenient as possible.

 Look for a gym, studio or health club that's no more than 12 minutes away from your home or work.
 The further away you live, the easier it is to make excuses and avoid the trip.
-When the weather turns bad, if there's traffic problems or you're just feeling tired, a 20 minute trip can seem like an insurmountable obstacle.
+When the weather turns bad, if there's traffic problems or you're just feeling tired, a 20-minute trip can seem like an insurmountable obstacle.

 Get a friend to join you and make the commute together.
 Having someone pick you up or being responsible for picking someone up takes your mind off the actual trip.
 Plus sharing a ride with a friend makes the time fly by quicker.

 Make things even easier by starting your workouts at home.
 When you get up, begin the day with ten minutes of exercise.
-Do some jumping jacks, planks, pushups and bodyweight squats.
+Do some jumping jacks, planks, push-ups and bodyweight squats.
 Practice dance steps or just walk around the block.
 Keep moving until you break a sweat, adding another minute or two on your routine each week until you're exercising 30 minutes a day.